PrismarineJS/mineflayer/doc/mf.rst

     Eat, shoot, throw, etc. your currently equipped item.
     Throws an exception if your currently equipped item can't be activated.

+.. function:: dimension()

+    The dimension you currently occupy.

+    :rtype: :class:`Dimension`

+.. function:: onlinePlayers()

+    An object containing all the online players and their pings.

+    :rtype: `Object` mapping names to `Number` pings in milliseconds.

 Cheating methods
 ----------------